Worth School: History

-In 2017 The National College for Teaching and Leadership banned David Brown indefinitely from teaching.
-Brown, then a part-time singing teacher at the school had an affair with a Sixth-Form pupil in 2015.
-It was reported that Brown, had messaged the student encouraging her to take drugs in order to improve the sexual side of their relationship, whilst also sending the student images containing nudity.
+In 2017 the National College for Teaching and Leadership banned David Brown indefinitely from teaching.
+Brown, then a part-time singing teacher at the school had an affair with a sixth-form pupil in 2015.
+It was reported that Brown, had messaged the student encouraging her to take drugs in order to improve the sexual side of their relationship, and sending her images containing nudity.

-In December 2018 Worth was named among the 100 cricketing schools in Britain for the first time.
-In 2019, 2020, 2021 and 2022, Worth was again included in the annual list compiled by The Cricketer.
+In the summer of 2019 a former student, Michael Spencer, made a gift of £6.25 million for the school to build a new sixth form centre, which opened in April 2022.
+In July 2022, the building won a Sussex Heritage Trust award.
+In the summer of 2025, work was completed on a £2.5 million science extension, a project which includes three new science classrooms.

-In the summer of 2019 a former student, Michael Spencer, made an extraordinary gift of £6.25 million for the school to build a new sixth form centre, which opened in April 2022.
-In July 2022, the new building won a Sussex Heritage Trust award.
+In October 2024, Worth was named Boarding School of the Year at the Independent Schools of the Year awards.

 Music

 In 2014 Worth pupils gained places at the Junior Royal Academy of Music as well as an organ scholarship at Keble College, Oxford.
 In April 2016, the school's choir were the first to sing at a papal mass alongside the Sistine Chapel Choir.
 Thirty six pupils sang the liturgy celebrated by Pope Francis with a special focus on young people for the Jubilee Year of Mercy.
-The school's choir returned to Rome in July 2018 when they became the first school choir ever to sing alone in the Sistine Chapel.
-In 2022, the schola cantorum had the honour of signing Mass at Westminster Cathedral.
+The school's choir returned to Rome in July 2018 when they became the first school choir to sing alone in the Sistine Chapel.